 New play tells the stories of British Asian families displaced by partition

-A new play being performed this weekend tells the previously untold stories of women and families who migrated to England during the partition of India and Pakistan 70 years ago.
+New play tells the previously untold stories of women and families who migrated to England during the partition of India and Pakistan 70 years ago.